huangrh/radii/README.md

 ### Introduction

-Determine Stokes Radius By Gel Filtration using R
+Determine Stokes radius by gel giltration using R

 -----
 ### Installation